Label305/Auja/README.md

 Auja [![Build Status](https://magnum.travis-ci.com/Label305/Auja.svg?token=9SWtTh915DNJxYshmaTN&branch=dev)](https://magnum.travis-ci.com/Label305/Auja)
 ===

-Auja is a back-end interface designed designed to be friendly on both sides, for the end-user as well as the developer.
+Auja is a back-end interface designed to be friendly on both sides, for the end-user as well as the developer.

 In this repo you'll find the JavaScript source meant to be used together with a back-end implementation for your preferred framework, whatever server side language you use.
 Current back-end implementations: